 If you’re still having trouble with dogs and other animals wrecking your lawn, try a motion-activated sprinkler tool like the Critter Ridder.
 This small machine uses an infrared sensor to detect nearby animals and “releases a startling surge of water to scare them away.”

 Other motion-activated animal repellent tools emit high-frequency noise to frighten animals without harming them.
-These products are often designed to repel deer, raccoons, and rodents, but they can also irritate and deter dogs.
+These products are often designed to repel raccoons and rodents.
+They do not only serve as deer deterrents for yard safety, but they can also irritate and deter dogs.
 Human ears can’t detect the sounds generated, making these gadgets less startling than sprinkler sensors.

 With the tips we’ve shared with you on this page, you’ll have a much better chance of keeping your lawn beautiful, healthy, and pest-free.
 Even though you can accomplish a lot by yourself, sometimes the damage is too great.

 But a professional can restore your lawn for an affordable price.
 If your lawn is damaged by dog urine or excessive foot traffic, don’t hesitate to contact a professional lawn care company.
 A lawn care company can advise you on the best steps to take to improve the health and quality of your yard.
 Professional lawn care technicians will also provide you with the most suitable products that will get your lawn back in shape in no time.

 If you’ve been wondering why your yard is turning brown and you suspect it’s due to dogs on your lawn, taking the above-mentioned measures will help keep them off your lawn.

 Top Pick: TruGreen